erdiari/CV/cv_ml.typ

   // Uncomment the line below if you want edu formatting to be consistent with everything else
   // consistent: true
 )
-- Relevant Coursework: Python, Fortran, Statistical Learning From Data and General Mathematics
+- Relevant Coursework: Statistical Learning From Data, Statistics, Python, Fortran, General Mathematics

 == Work Experience